 Self-Directed Services began in the 1970's, when people were being moved out of institutions and back into community life.
 It was founded on the belief that the person needing support and services knew what they needed better than anyone else, the decision to stay at home and in community life.
 Self-Directed Services respectfully recognizes the rights of people with disabilities and the elderly to live the life they want to live.
-Self-Directed Services gives the participant (person receiving services) choice, control, and independence.
+Self-Directed Services gives the participant (person receiving services) choice, control and independence.

-Using Self Directed Services, the employer:
+Using Self Directed Services, the participant:

+- Is the employer

-- Recruits, interviews, and hires employees
+- · Recruits, interviews and hires employees

-- Trains the employee
+- Trains the PHW to his or her care needs

 - Schedules the employee

 - Decides what approved tasks the employee will do and when the participant wants them done

 - Manages the employee day to day

 - Terminates the employee if they are not doing a good job